Joystream/hydra/docs/mappings/README.md

 * `ProposalIndex` is a single named param of `treasury.Proposed` event
 * The extrinsic has to arguments: `value` and `beneficiary`, propagated to the entity in a straightforward fashion.

+Type-safe mappings and runtime upgrades will be supported in future releases of Hydra.